mehmetpektass/Customer-Churn-Prediction/README.md

 ```
 ### Add Dataset

-Place the WA_Fn-UseC_-Telco-Customer-Churn.csv file in the project root directory.
+* Place the WA_Fn-UseC_-Telco-Customer-Churn.csv file in the project root directory.

+* You can find the dataset here: https://www.kaggle.com/datasets/blastchar/telco-customer-churn

 <br>